lizhangqu/CoreProgress/README.md

 });
 ```

-if you don't need callback in UI thread, you can use ProgressListener to callback in your original Thread.
+if you don't need callback in UI thread, you can use ProgressListener to callback in your caller's original Thread.

 **download**